 - Bartholin cysts– fluid filled cysts at the base of the entranceway

-During your first visit to the center, you will see a physician or nurse practitioner for diagnosis and development of a treatment plan.
+During your first visit to the clinic, you will see a physician or nurse practitioner for diagnosis and development of a treatment plan.
 Throughout treatment, you will meet with experts from various disciplines to best meet your specific needs.